LalaIAm/tarot-cline/memory-bank/progress.md

 ## Current Status

-Milestone 2 has been successfully implemented.
-The application now has a fully functional tarot reading feature that includes a tarot card database, deck management, spread selection, shuffle animation, and an AI interpretation system.
-The tarot reading workflow guides users from setting their intention through selecting a spread, shuffling the deck, drawing cards, and receiving their interpretation.
+We have begun implementing Milestone 3.
+Phase 1 (Database Setup) has been successfully completed.
+The application now has database tables for journal entries, tags, and tag mappings with appropriate Row-Level Security policies in place.
+The data service layer has been expanded with comprehensive functions for journal and tag management.
+Redux state management for the journaling feature has been implemented with appropriate actions, reducers, and selectors.

-The Redux state management system for tarot readings has been implemented, allowing for future enhancements like saving readings to the database and connecting them with the journaling feature in Milestone 3.
-The UI components provide an engaging, intuitive experience with responsive design for all device sizes.
+The foundation for the journaling feature is now in place, allowing us to proceed with developing the user interface components in the next phases.
+We are now working on Phase 2 (Service Layer), which involves connecting the Redux actions to the database operations.

-Planning for Milestone 3 has been completed with a comprehensive implementation plan documented in memory-bank/milestone3-plan.md.
-This plan outlines the database schema, component architecture, implementation phases, and user flows for the journaling feature.
+Milestone 2 was previously completed with a fully functional tarot reading feature, including tarot card database, deck management, spread selection, shuffle animation, and an AI interpretation system.

 ## Completed Setup Tasks